9 Things to Explore on Foot in Aalborg Denmark

 9. Aalborg Tower

-Every period since the Middle Ages has left its own particular mark on Aalborg in Denmark.
-From the first many centuries there are still a number of awesome old buildings in various architectural styles preserved.
+Every period since the Middle Ages has left its particular mark on Aalborg in Denmark.
+Several fantastic old buildings in various architectural styles still exist from the first many centuries.

-In recent times Aalborg has for decades been an industrial city in Denmark with cement plants, brickworks, shipyards, distilleries, foundries, as well as textile and tobacco factories.
-However, since the 1970s the city has undergone a development from an industrial city to a city prioritising culture (e.g. with an annual carnival), education, knowledge and science, in several cases making new use of former industrial buildings.
+In recent times, Aalborg has for decades been an industrial city in Denmark with cement plants, brickworks, shipyards, distilleries, foundries, as well as textile and tobacco factories.
+However, since the 1970s, the city has developed from an industrial centre to a city prioritising culture (e.g. with an annual carnival), education, knowledge and science, in several cases making new use of former industrial buildings.

 Walk around the old Aalborg Monastery and allow yourself to take in the atmosphere of the past.
 It is a lovely place!